-If your goal is to paint the bumper you may be able to just bring it in to a Bead Blaster to get a clean finish which you can get adhesion to.
+If your goal is to paint the bumper you may be able to just bring it in to a Bead Blaster [affil. link to info/product on Amazon] to get a clean finish which you can get adhesion to.
 If the plating is peeling or pitted you may have to have the bumper ground and polished.
 Removal of the plating is not always necessary.Gene Packman

 process supplier - Great Neck, New York

-I would like to know the chemical procedure of how to remove chrome from a bumper or wheel with muriatic acid, or any other chemical.
+I would like to know the chemical procedure of how to remove chrome from a bumper or wheel with Muriatic Acid [affil. link to info/product on Amazon] , or any other chemical.
 I am starting a chrome business and we have people from time to time who need chrome plating removed so we can chrome with our system.Richard Herrington

 new to the plating business - Lufkin, Texas